73rd Guards Rifle Division: Second Jassy-Kishinev Offensive

 Over the next four months the 57th Army was shifted south, taking up positions north and south of Tiraspol.
 In the planning for the offensive that was to drive Romania out of the Axis in August it was assigned a 14 km-wide attack zone and a 4 km sector for launching its main attack, facing elements of the German XXX Army Corps.
 The main attack sector was centered on the village of Chircăiești on the west bank and the Army was deployed with the 68th Corps in first echelon.
 The 9th Corps would be committed on the second day and by the following day these Corps were to reach the Balmaz area.
 64th Corps, comprising the same divisions as in April, was the Army's third echelon and reserve.

 The offensive began on August 20 but 57th Army's initial progress was not as great as planned.
 On August 21 the 68th Corps was still being held up by the 15th Infantry and the left flank of the 257th Infantry Division and only began to advance at 1920 hours following an artillery and aviation preparation.
 Meanwhile, the 64th Corps remained east of the Dniestr in its positions north of Tiraspol.
 During the next day the Front made much more substantial progress and at 0400 hours on August 23 the 64th Corps was transferred to the 37th Army, which had been the Front's main shock group from the outset.
-The 19th and 56th Divisions were to be committed along the main axis of attack while the 73rd Guards was retained in Army reserve in the Bakhmutka area.
+The 19th and 56th Divisions were to be committed along the main axis of attack while the 73rd Guards was retained in Army reserve in the Bakhmutka tributary of the Cogâlnic area.
 By this point in the campaign the Axis forces were in full retreat with a large grouping encircled in the Chișinău region.

 During August 25 this grouping operated against 37th Army in an effort to break the encirclement.
-Through the morning the 19th and 56th Divisions were brought up to the front by motor transport but the 73rd Guards remained in reserve in the Gyrtop area and to the west.
-The next day the division was committed towards the front with two rifle regiments concentrating in a ravine 2 km west of Karakui while the third moved to the Fund Saretsina - Troitskoe area.
-By the end of August 27 it was along a line from Karpinyany to Gorzheshty; by now the Chișinău grouping had been reduced to remnants and largely destroyed.
+Through the morning the 19th and 56th Divisions were brought up to the front by motor transport but the 73rd Guards remained in reserve in the Hîrtop area and to the west.
+The next day the division was committed towards the front with two rifle regiments concentrating in a ravine 2 km west of Caracui while the third moved to the Fund Saretsina - Troițcoe area.
+By the end of August 27 it was along a line from Cărpineni to Horjești; by now the Chișinău grouping had been reduced to remnants and largely destroyed.